-Measurements are aggregated to 3-hour averages to match the temporal resolution of the model.
+Measurements are chosen to match the temporal resolution of the model.
+Three-hourly averages of the observations are compared with instantaneous model values because averaging over three hours is considered more representative for the measurements in the Arctic.
 Model values have been interpolated linearly in the horizontal at the location of the stations.
-In the vertical, simulated ozone concentrations have been extracted at the model level that matches the real altitude of the stations.
+In the vertical, simulated ozone concentrations have been extracted at the model level that matches the real altitude of the station (surface).
 The average value is used for model validation when both monitors are operational.
 Error bars and uncertainties on the measurements are not applied in the analyses.